“I obtained US Citizenship for my child"

 What should I inform the immigration officer is my purpose of visit to the United States of America?

 Never lie to any officer regarding your intention to give birth in the United States of America.
-Immigration officers generally grant permission for the visitor for the amount of time needed to accomplish the purpose of their visit.
+Immigration officers generally grant permission to the visitor for the amount of time needed to accomplish the purpose of their visit.
 Always be truthful and carry your documentation and proof of economic solvency to pay for your medical service (cash or receipt if you pre-paid your medical bills).

 Is it safe to travel when pregnant?